Teen GOALS Support Group

 The Teen GOALS support group is for people ages 13 to 18 years who suffer from obsessive-compulsive disorder (OCD).

 We focus on a relevant topic every month.
-The group meets via Zoom every other Wednesday from 6:30-7:30pm Pacific Standard Time.
+The group meets via Zoom every other Wednesday from 6:30-7:30 pm Pacific Time.
 GOALS group attendance is free, there is no fee to participate.
 It is not necessary to have a referral to participate in the group.
-Because it is a support group and not a therapy group, the group is open to teen members residing outside California.
+Because it is a support group and not a therapy group, the group is open to teens residing outside California.

 Twenty-five minutes for group discussion of a predetermined topic.

 Twenty-five minutes to set a personal goal for the upcoming weeks.

 The remaining time is unstructured social time.